Dennis-Kyalo/Dennis-Kyalo/README.md

 My primary focus lies in leveraging data science to drive business value.
 I possess robust experience in data modeling, visualization, machine learning, and reporting.

-I thrive on continued learning and utilize data-driven insights to inform and enhance decision-making processes."
+I thrive on continued learning and utilize data-driven insights to inform and enhance decision-making processes.

 <!--
 **Dennis-Kyalo/Dennis-Kyalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.